 At the end of the evening you should be able to take home a finished pendant (or two) and a pair of earrings of your own design.
 You can also follow a predesigned project.

 The workshop is suitable for beginners and improvers as well as children above 14 if accompanied by a parent.
 Tools, materials and refreshments will be provided, but please bring an apron with you.

-Places are limited to four participants.
+Places are limited to three participants.

 What is dichroic glass?